petersid2022/master-thesis/notes.md

 > [Source](#resources-a-hitchhikers-guide-to-speculative-decoding)

 ### Key takeaways
-1. Speculative decoding : an optimization technique for inference that makes educated guesses about future tokens while generating the current token.
+1. Guess future tokens while generating the current one
-2. All within a single forward pass.
+2. One forward pass.
 No [backpatching](https://www.geeksforgeeks.org/compiler-design/backpatching-in-compiler-design/)
-3. Based on the premise that the model is powerful enough to predict multiple tokens in a single forward pass.
+3. Assumes the model can predict more than one token per pass
-4. It incorporates a verification mechanism to ensure the correctness of these speculated tokens
+4. Then verify
-5. Thereby guaranteeing that the overall output of speculative decoding is identical to that of vanilla decoding.
+5. Output = vanilla decoding (same distribution)

 ## Speculative Sampling Explained
 > [!TIP]